Slow thinking, low motivation, blue mood, spotty memory and poor focus...

 - A study investigated the effects of Cognizin® Citicoline on memory disturbances and working memory and found that citicoline can mitigate the effects of mental fatigue by increasing frontal lobe activity brain energy reserves.<9>

-However, too much CDP choline can actually cause brain fog.
+However, too much CDP choline can actually cause brain fog in people.
 The study mentioned above showed that research participants benefitted more from a lower dose.
 Mind Lab Pro’s formula contains the right amount of Citicoline to boost mental energy and avoid overdoing it.

 Brain fog typically happens after too much stress has been put on the brain by any number of the factors we have discussed.
 Stress can deplete catecholamines like dopamine and norepinephrine that your brain needs to stay sharp and quick.